 The rise of a Roman commercial class

-The great expansion in Roman rule did not lead to a corresponding expansion in the personnel or organisation of the Roman state (except the army).
+The great expansion in Roman rule did not lead to a corresponding expansion in the personnel or organization of the Roman state (except the army).
 As a result, much of the work of governments was contracted out to private companies.
-These companies were organised by equestrian businessmen in Rome (it was frowned upon for senators to dirty their hands in business, and during the second century it became illegal for them); they became active in tax-farming and military contracting, as well as in other, more traditional branches of commerce – the shipment of slaves, wine, grain and other commodities.
+These companies were organized by equestrian businessmen in Rome (it was frowned upon for senators to dirty their hands in business, and during the second century it became illegal for them); they became active in tax-farming and military contracting, as well as in other, more traditional branches of commerce – the shipment of slaves, wine, grain and other commodities.
 Roman and Italian merchants came to dominate the international maritime trade of the Mediterranean, which reached a level of activity not seen again until the 19th century.
 Industrial enterprises also grew in size and scope, with brick-making and mining operations laying the foundations of some dazzling family fortunes.

 The financial sector grew in size and sophistication along with the expansion in commerce.
 Groups of equestrian businessmen formed banks which channeled investments to trading and contracting companies, and a remarkably modern-style market in stocks and shares seems to have grown up.

 It was in the last two centuries BCE that ancient Rome became one of the most slave-based societies in world history.
 Roman conquests led to hundreds of thousands of captives being taken in chains to Rome and Italy; and the disruptions the wars caused, in lands all around the Mediterranean Sea, left communities vulnerable to raids by slave-raiders and pirates.
-In the early first century piracy, feeding off and stimulated by the slave trade, had become a major menace to sea travellers and dwellers on coasts and islands.
+In the early first century piracy, feeding off and stimulated by the slave trade, had become a major menace to sea travelers and dwellers on coasts and islands.

 The slave markets of Rome and Italy did a flourishing trade, and the estates of wealthy landowners were stocked with cheap slaves working in chain gangs.
 Conditions were brutal.
 In early Rome, the law gave masters complete control over the lives of their slaves, but the simpler circumstances of those times meant that slaves often lived almost as members of the family – indeed the Roman idea of a family included slaves as well as the family itself.
 In the large estates which had now grown up, no such familiarity prevailed, and life for many slaves working was hopeless indeed.
 It is no wonder that the second and first centuries saw three great slave rebellions, the last of which (led by the gladiator Spartacus) caused panic in Rome itself.
 The ferocity with which it was put down is a measure of the fear that gripped society.